rexmortus/rexmortus.github.io/_posts/2015-10-20-explanation-of-the-robot-part-1.markdown

 title: Explanation of the Robot, Part I
 layout: post
 ---
-Here are some notes I've collected about the famous *Robot Challenge* (Ruby).
+Here are some notes I've collected about the famous *Robot Challenge* using Ruby as the reference language.
 For now, it's called "Part I" because there is still more to write.
-However for the sake of inviting reason to complete it, it's published here in an incomplete form.
+However so that I'd have reason to complete it, here is section 4: "Application Knowledge".

 ## 4 Application Knowledge